Openhab-Nodes/website/content/en/developer/addons.md

 An Addon should use the *Events* API for user interaction.
 An Addon should NOT use events to show debug information or everything that rather goes into the log.

 **Setup &amp; Maintenance** lists all possible actions of an Addon on the respective Addon page and also displays incoming Addon Events.
-Events have a lifetime and are stored by openHAB X for that time.
+Events have a lifetime and are stored by OHX for that time.
 Received Evenets can be listed on the <a href="" class="demolink">Addon</a> page.

 Events and Actions are registered during the addon registration phase.